 Not displayed: 31 cases with unknown exposure; 2 cases with presumed exposure outside the USA

 Symptoms begin one to eight weeks after inhaling the virus or coming in contact with it.
 HPS typically starts with three to five days of illness that is similar to the flu including fever, severe body aches, headache, vomiting and tiredness.
 As the disease gets worse it causes coughing, shortness of breath and difficulty breathing.
 Anyone ill with these symptoms should see their doctor immediately and tell them if they had exposure to deer mice or rodent-occupied environments.
 HPS can progress quickly; therefore, it is extremely important to seek medical treatment if you are ill and feel you may have been exposed.

-Because there is not a cure for the disease, prevention is key to avoiding hantavirus infection.
+There is no specific treatment for HPS; therefore, prevention is the key to avoiding Hantavirus infection.

 Deer Mouse Description

 The deer mouse is about six inches long from the nose to the tip of its tail.
 It is grayish to light brown on top, with a white belly, large ears, and a furry tail that is white on the underside.
 They have large ears relative to their head size.
 Unlike deer mice, house mice are all gray and have small ears and are not associated with this illness.